Analyzing the Price-to-Earnings Ratio of Leafly Holdings Inc. (LFLY) - News Heater

 LFLY) stock’s latest price update

-Leafly Holdings Inc. (NASDAQ: LFLY)’s stock price has gone decline by -5.62 in comparison to its previous close of 0.30, however, the company has experienced a -8.24% decrease in its stock price over the last five trading days.
+Leafly Holdings Inc. (NASDAQ: LFLY) has experienced a decline in its stock price by -8.56 compared to its previous closing price of 0.33.
+However, the company has seen a fall of -1.41% in its stock price over the last five trading days.

 LFLY’s Market Performance